-Currently, version 5.1.2 compiled with intel/2017a against intel MPI library and OSMesa 12.0.2 is installed on the clusters.
+Currently, version 5.1.2 compiled with Intel/2017a against the Intel MPI library and OSMesa 12.0.2 is installed on the clusters.

-On the clusters, ParaView is to be used in client-server mode.
-A parallel ParaView server is launched on compute nodes by the user, and client is launched on your desktop PC to control and view the visualization.
-Download ParaView client application for your OS here: http://paraview.org/paraview/resources/software.php.
+On the clusters, ParaView is to be used in the client-server mode.
+A parallel ParaView server is launched on compute nodes by the user and the client is launched on your desktop PC to control and view the visualization.
+Download the ParaView client application for your OS here.

 Your version must match the version number installed on the cluster.

 To launch the server, you must first allocate compute nodes, for example:

 $ qsub -I -q qprod -A OPEN-0-0 -l select=2

 to launch an interactive session on 2 nodes.
 For details, refer to Job Submission and Execution section.

 After the interactive session is opened, load the ParaView module:

 Now launch the parallel server, with the number of processes equal to the number of nodes times 24:

 $ mpirun -np 48 pvserver --use-offscreen-rendering Waiting for client...
 Connection URL: cs://r37u29n1006:11111 Accepting connection(s): r37u29n1006:11111i